j2gl/docker-php-5.6/README.md

 # docker PHP 5.6

 This is a docker php 5.6 image to run old code since version 5.6 is deprecated long time ago.
-My motivation was I needed to run code developed in php 5.6.
+My motivation was that I needed to run code developed in php 5.6.
 It is meant to be used as FPM (FastCGI Process Manager) and tested with nginx.

 Docker Repository: https://hub.docker.com/repository/docker/j2gl/php-5.6-fpm